xlladdins/xll/README.md

 the `FPX::get()` member function to get a pointer to the underlying struct.
 This is used to return arrays to Excel where the return type is `XLL_FP`.
-Since you are returning a pointer you must make sure the memory at which it points continues to exist after the function exits.
+Since you are returning a pointer you must make sure the memory at which it points continues to exist after the function returns.
 Typically this is done by declaring a `static FPX` in the function body.

 Use `xll::FPX a(2,3)` to create a 2 by 3 array of doubles and `a(1,0)` to access